juyoungkimthedev/Dinopark-Status-API/README.md

 Currently the project uses Flask's default web server which is not suitable for production level.

 - Database choice.
 Cloud hosted DB.

+- I would create MongoDataAccessLayer class interface with methods.
+Didn't want to make the project too complex.
+Creating a Mongo DAL class interface would make mocking and testing a lot eaiser.